MihaelIsaev/FluentQuery/README.md

 Built for Vapor3 and depends on `Fluent` package because it uses `Model.reflectProperty(forKey:)` method to decode KeyPaths.

-For now I developing it for Postgres queries so it is with Postgres's SQL-syntax only.
+For now it support Postgres's SQL-syntax only.
+But I'm working on MySQL support and it will be available soon.
+If you're looking for MySQL support please feel free to file an issue with future request to let me know that you need it.

 Now it supports: query with most common predicates, building json objects in select, subqueries, subquery into json, joins, aggregate functions, etc.